d3scomp/TimeSeriesStatistics/README.md

 In this section there is step by step tutorial on how to use this project.
 The easiest way to use this project is through Eclipse IDE with installed CDT and PyDev.

-1. Generate TTable.h and TTable.cpp
+1. If you want to use other confidence levels than (alpha = 0.005, 0.00625, 0.001, 0.0125, 0.025, 0.05), generate TTable.h and TTable.cpp
-  * invoke gen_ttable.py (using Python 2.7)
+  * invoke gen_ttable.py located in scripts folder (using Python 2.7) with the confidence levels as arguments
-2. Include the following files into your project
+2. Include the files located in src directory to your project
-  * #include "TimeSeries.h"
-  * #include "StudentsDistribution.h"
-  * #include "TTable.h"
 3. Declare an instance of TimeSeries for each time series window you want to test
   * TimeSeries<10, 1000> ts;
     * Where the first parameter is the number of time windows and the second parameter is a window duration
     * The instance above keeps time series with a history of 10 seconds (10 * 1000 ms)
+    * The instance of TimeSeries easily takes a couple of kilobytes of memory and may cause stack overflow.
+It is better to allocate it statically on heap rather (i.e. make it static or declare it outside a method).
 4. Whenever you get a value from sensor, add it to the respective timeseries along with a timestamp (in ms)
-  * ts.addSample(samlpe, time);
+  * ts.addSample(sample, time);
 5. Test the predicted real value of the time series assuming a linear trend
   * StudentsDistribution lra = ts.getLra();
   * bool answer = lra.isLessThan(tresholdToTest, ALPHA_0_05); // Second parameter is confidence level from TTable.h
+  * or use operators: bool anser = lra < thresholdToTest